 Lots of meetings will ask “Is anyone having trouble staying sober today?”.
-And if you’re really struggling, this is where the miracle can happen.
+If you’re really struggling, this is where miracles can happen.

 I highly recommend if you really are thinking about taking a drink or you’ve thought about it a lot that day, this is the time to raise your hand and ask for help.

-But then after a couple of months, the obsession to drink returned to me
+But then after a couple of months, the obsession with drinking returned to me

 I could see that my drinking was more important than anything else in my life and I could see that I was going to lose everything it was more important than and that was coming.
 That was my bottom.